THE MOST TRUSTED COPYCAT RECIPES

 Chipotle Carne Asada

 Chipotle’s popular limited offering is a good example of how straightforward and flavorful carne asada can be.
-It’s not overly mysterious since Chipotle is transparent about the ingredients used for the restaurant's entire menu—53 ingredients in all—but identifying those is only the beginning of the process.
+It’s not overly mysterious since Chipotle is transparent about the ingredients used for the restaurant's entire menu—53 ingredients in all—but identifying which of those is used here is only the beginning of the process.
 There was still plenty of work to do in establishing ratios and settling on an ideal preparation method.

 Carne asada is almost always made with flank steak or skirt steak.
 A server at Chipotle told me they use skirt steak, which is surprising since that is the tougher of the two cuts.
 Perhaps she was wrong about that?
 Flank steak also has a better flavor than skirt steak, so I'm recommending flank here.
 Just be sure not to marinate it for more than 2 days or the acid in the marinade may toughen your steak and you certainly don't want that.